thayer11/rock-n-rails/readme.md

 rake db:create
 ```

 * Run the migration that was generated to create a new table in the database.
-Afterword, check `db/shema.rb` to see the current state of your database.
-(Never directly edit `schema.rb`; migrations do it for you!)

 ```bash
 rake db:migrate